Optimal input potential functions in the interacting particle system method

-In this paper we give a closed form expression of the optimal potential functions for the IPS method with multinomial resampling, and for its minimal variance.
-The existence of optimal potential function, proves that the possible variance reduction of an IPS method is lower-bounded.
-The expressions have been validated analytically, and the expression for the minimal variance has been empirically confirmed in toy examples.
+In this paper we give the expressions of the potential functions minimizing the asymptotic variance of the IPS method with multinomial resampling.
+The existence of optimal potential functions proves that the possible variance reduction of an IPS method is lower-bounded.
+The expressions have been validated analytically, and the expression for the minimal variance has been empirically confirmed in numerical simulations.

-Furthermore the results found in the literature seem consistent with our findings.
-Indeed, in \cite{del2005genealogical} the authors made the observation that it seemed better to build a potential which increments of an energy function, this observation is confirmed as the optimal potential is the multiplicative increment of the quantity $\sqrt{\mathbb E\Big[\, \mathbb E\big[ h(\mbf Z_{n})\big|\mbf Z_{k}\big]^2\big|\mbf Z_{k-1}\Big]}$ which is then the optimal energy function.
-Also, the fact that in \cite{wouters2016rare} the authors find better results with time-dependent potential is explained by the fact the expression of the optimal potential shows a dependency on $k$.
-Finally, as splitting methods can be viewed as a version of the IPS-method with indicator potential functions, our results show that the selections of splitting algorithms are not optimal, and could be improved by using information on the expectations $\mathbb E\big[ h(\mbf Z_{n})\big|\mbf Z_{k }=\textbf z\big]$.
+The analysis of the expressions of the optimal potential functions confirm empirical observations reported in the literature.
+First, in \cite{del2005genealogical} the authors make the observation that it seems better to build a potential that depends on the increments of an energy function, this observation is confirmed as the optimal potential function is the multiplicative increment of the quantity $\sqrt{\mathbb E\Big[\, \mathbb E\big[ h(\mbf Z_{n})\big|\mbf Z_{k}\big]^2\big|\mbf Z_{k-1} = \mbf z_k\Big]}$, which is then the optimal energy function.
+Second, the fact that in \cite{wouters2016rare} the authors find better results with time-dependent potentials is explained by the fact the expressions of the optimal potential functions show an explicit dependence on $k$.
+Third, one can notice that the optimal potential function $G_k^*(\mathbf z_k) $ only depends on $z_k$, $z_{k-1}$ and on $k$.
+This shows that there is no advantage in looking for potential functions that depend on other variables.
+Fourth, if the underlying Markov process is ergodic and mean-reverting, then an efficient potential does not impose any pressure selection in the early steps of the random dynamics but only in the final steps, during the time interval that preceeds the target time and that has a width of the order of the mean-reversion time.
+Finally, as splitting methods can be viewed as a version of the IPS method with indicator potential functions, our results show that the selections of splitting algorithms are not optimal, and could be improved by using information on the expectations $\mathbb E\big[ h(\mbf Z_{n})\big|\mbf Z_{k }=\textbf z_k\big]$.